maxeuler/best-stores-in-town/readme.md

 + React
 + NextJS

-⚠️ With prisma and apollo ther's a whole lot of boilerplate stuff when starting a project.
+⚠️ With prisma and apollo there's a whole lot of boilerplate stuff when starting a project.
 And there are also some vulnerabilities in the dependencies which aren't fixable right now.
 That's the reason I didn't expand this with many features to close this project as soon as possible and rather look for another GraphQL stack 🤷🏼‍

 ## Get some good food  🥑